remix-run/remix-website/data/posts/remix-data-flow.md

 ![The words “Loader” -> “Action” -> “Component” shown in a circular diagram.][img-6]

 With Remix, your UI becomes a function of state _across the network_, not just locally.
-An intriguing analogy to this model was articulated [in the Remix Discord](https://discord.com/channels/770287896669978684/770287896669978687/980184501726642186):

-> One interesting thing about Remix is I feel like it extends the virtual dom abstraction to APIs.
-E.g, in React you don't worry about manually updating the DOM, you just let the virtual dom diff everything and do efficient updates.
->
-> Remix kind of extends this to the API layer.
-Because of `useLoaderData`, on any mutation--you refetch _all_ of the data for your page.
-So you don't need to worry about managing any client side state.
+An [interesting analogy](https://discord.com/channels/770287896669978684/770287896669978687/980184501726642186) to Remix’s data abstractions is React’s virtual DOM abstraction.

+In React, you don’t worry about updating the DOM yourself.
+You set state and the virtual DOM does all the diffing to figure out how to make efficient updates to the DOM.
+Remix extends this idea to the API layer for persistent data.

+In Remix, you don’t worry about keeping client-side state in sync with the server.
+You “set state” with a mutation and the loaders take over to refetch the most up-to-date data and make updates to your component views.

 ![Screenshot of code example in Remix illustrating the one-way, cyclical flow of data through an app.
 There’s a `loader` function whose code flows into the `Route` component whose code, via a `<Form>` flows into the `action` function whose code flows back into a loader again.][img-7]